CIBC profit climbs 6 percent on loan growth

-TORONTO (Reuters) - Canadian Imperial Bank of Commerce’s (CM.TO) third-quarter profit rose 6 percent, driven by stronger retail banking and wealth management income, Canada’s fifth-largest bank said on Thursday.
+TORONTO, Aug 29 (Reuters) - Canadian Imperial Bank of Commerce’s third-quarter profit rose 6 percent, driven by stronger retail banking and wealth management income, Canada’s fifth-largest bank said on Thursday.

 The Toronto-based lender earned C$890 million ($848.75 million), or C$2.16 a share, in the fiscal third quarter ended July 31.
 That compared with a profit of C$841 million, or C$2.00 a share, in the year-before period.